data-aleks/UFO_Sightings_python/README.md

 # **PT1: Data Cleaning of UFO Sightings Dataset**

 ### **Project Goal**
-The goal of this project is to **explore, clean, and analyze** UFO sightings from the Kaggle dataset using Python.
+The goal of this project is to **explore, clean, and analyze** UFO sightings from the [Kaggle](https://www.kaggle.com/datasets/NUFORC/ufo-sightings) Dataset using Python.
 This is **Part 1**, focusing entirely on **data cleaning**—an essential step in preparing data for meaningful insights.
 The objective is to become comfortable with Python's data analytics workflow and master various data cleaning techniques.

 ### **Dataset Overview (`ufo_dataset.csv`)**
 The dataset contains information about UFO sightings, including: